BlueFidelity/node-webshot/README.md

 [See this comment.](https://github.com/brenden/node-webshot/issues/25#issuecomment-23019665)

 ## Grunt
-[grunt-webshot](https://npmjs.org/package/grunt-webshot) is a Grunt wrapper for this package.
+[grunt-webshot](https://npmjs.org/package/bfn-grunt-webshot) is a Grunt wrapper for this package.

-## CLI
-[webshot-cli](https://npmjs.org/package/webshot-cli) is a CLI interface for this package.

 ## License